PHYSICS

 GRADUATE PROGRAM

 The graduate program aims to develop students into scientists who can pursue original and creative research activities.
 This program is an important part of the research activity which aims to produce significant scientific output on an international level.
-The graduate program emphasizes research in various fields of condensed matter physics, in relation to the rapidly developing high technology fields.
-Presently, research is in progress in the theoretical and experimental study of tunneling, physics of electrons in lower dimensionalities, high temperature superconductivity, statistical mechanics, properties of new materials, fabrication and theoretical analysis of new devices.
+The graduate program emphasizes research in various fields of condensed matter physics, in relation to the rapidly developing high technology fields such as photonics, nanoscience and nanotechnology.
+Presently, research is in progress in the physics of electrons in lower dimensionalities, nanoscience, statistical mechanics, many-body physics, strongly correlated electrons, properties of new materials, fabrication and theoretical analysis of new devices, computational physics, ultrafast photonics, optoelectronic devices, quantum optics, ultracold atomic physics.

 Master of Science in Physics